William-Mahnke/Social-Media-Ad-Analysis/README.md

 ## Exploratory Data Analysis
 * users_eda.ipynb: EDA to gain insight about the distribution of gender, age, country, and interests of users involved in the ad campaigns
 * campaigns_eda.ipynb: EDA to gain insight about the types of campaigns done
+* ads_eda.ipynb: EDA to gain insight about the type of ads in campaigns